ezzing/3DLayout-documentation/5-changelog.md

 ### Added

-Added a layout rule to limit maximum building height.
+Added a layout rule to limit maximum building height.You can read about this new feature in the [maxBuildingHeight](#maxbuildingheight) section.